 What you should know is that while having your own kayak can go a long way, you don’t have to invest in one right from the start.
 Numerous clubs rent high-quality models, you only need to do is sit in it and enjoy.
 If your idea is to go kayaking, then you might be better off having your own.
-You will need to get an anchor to keep your kayak in place when you climb out or while fishing.
+You will need to get an anchor to keep your kayak in place when you climb out, while fishing or getting out to go hiking (check out the best water shoes for kayaking and canoeing).

 With there being hundreds of models on the market, most anchors are compatible with regular kayaks.
 The decision can be quite tough to make, we aim to show you anchors which fit almost all kayaks.
 To help you, we completed thorough research and summarised some of the best kayak anchor offers on the market.
 Also, we made a buyer’s guide and answered frequently asked questions to give you a few tips on making the right choice.
 So let’s get into it.